mgualdron/tbx/README.md

 One of the most useful features is to be able to transpose the data, in combination with being able to select specific rows with `-l` and `-r`.

-For example, we have a wide file delimmited by pipes:
+For example, we have a wide file delimited by pipes:

 ```